|

 There are also two slightly more upmarket restaurants – Meldt, which serves sushi and oysters, paired with the estate’s wines, as well as an a la carte bistro.
 In terms of wine, they make overwhelmingly white wines, with a lot of sauvignon blanc.
 The Isliedh, their award-winning Cape Bordeaux white blend, is worth a try.

-Some of the below have “cellar doors”, rather than being situated on a wine estate, but are still worth visiting if you are serious about South African wine.
+Some of the below have “cellar doors”, rather than being situated on a wine estate, and others are open by appointment only, but they are still worth visiting if you are serious about South African wine.
 Check the times online or contact them directly, as most of them will have more limited availability for wine tastings and sales.